The Velvet Underground: Year on the road and the "lost" fourth album (1969)

+Break with MGM/Verve

 By 1969 the MGM and Verve record labels had been losing money for several years.
 A new president, Mike Curb, was hired and he decided to cancel the recording contracts of 18 of their acts who supposedly glorified drugs in their lyrics, including their many controversial and unprofitable acts.
 The drug or hippie-related bands were released from MGM; nonetheless MGM insisted on retaining ownership of all master tapes of their recordings and according to an MGM representative in a Rolling Stone article from 1970, "it wasn't eighteen groups, [Curb] was misquoted.
 The cuts were made partly to do with the drug scene—like maybe a third of them had to do with drug reasons.
 The others were dropped because they weren't selling."
 Lou Reed would later remark in the 1987 issue of Creem that while he did not believe that MGM dropped the Velvets for drug associations, he did acknowledge, "We wanted to get out of there."